 "I don't understand the joke, can you explain it?"
+"Why are you doing that?"

 It is important, in the moment, not to give in to the easy action of smiling and nodding along, as this can be seen as validating their behaviour.